kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Choose to remain true to the light side
   - This is faster than the Dark Side ending; no party members on Star Forge to get in the way
 - Hack computer terminal to lower disruptor field
-- Run/[Save Teleport](<../Techniques/Save Teleporting>) back to the main floor, but enter with Canderous
+- Run/[Save Teleport](<../Techniques/Save Teleporting>) back to the Main Floor
-- As Canderous, Run/[Save Teleport](<../Techniques/Save Teleporting>) out of the temple and back to Central Beach
+- Run/[Save Teleport](<../Techniques/Save Teleporting>) out of the temple and back to Central Beach
   - Make sure your party follows you in Temple Exterior; if you spend too long there, a STUNT CS will trigger!
-- As soon as you reach the Central Beach, board the nearby Ebon Hawk as Canderous
+- As soon as you reach the Central Beach, swap to Canderous and board the nearby Ebon Hawk
   - Canderous teleports to be there for the CS outside the Ebon Hawk, but stays in your party
-  - If it says you're in combat, move Jolee and MC as far away from the Rakatan Warriors as possible and try again
-  - If it still says you're in combat, MC will have to kill the Rakatan warriors before Canderous can board
 - **Upgrade Double-Bladed Lightsaber: Replace Opila with Solari**
 - Repair the hyperdrive on the Ebon Hawk
 - Fly to the Star Forge